-The Dell docking station is one of the few docks which can connect your laptop to three monitors.
-Woah, right?
-The best part is that this dock is small and compact and doesn’t occupy much space.
+The Dell docking station is one of the few docks that can connect your laptop to three monitors.
+The best part is that this dock is compact and doesn’t occupy much space.
 Like its counterpart above, it lets you connect your laptop to several peripherals.

 It’s a simple plug-and-play device and doesn’t need any extra drivers to work.
 But the feature that has won the hearts of many users is the space between the various ports.
-So even if you have a rugged or braided HDMI cable, this dock will be able to accommodate them easily.
+So even if you have a rugged or braided HDMI cable, this dock can accommodate them easily.

 Even if it’s a compact device, the number of ports is sufficient.
 Dell has thrown in a bunch of USB 3.0 USB-A ports as well.
-It also ships with an HDMI to DVI adapter if on the odd chance that you have an older monitor.
+It also ships with an HDMI to DVI adapter if you have an older monitor.

 There’s a slight catch.
 If you have 4K monitors, only one can stream in 4K, and the other two will stream at Full HD.

 But at the end of the day, this Dell dock is compatible with a few selected models from Acer, Dell, Lenovo, and HP.
 Do make sure to check the compatibility before you hit the Buy button.